 - 1 1.
 How to Calculate Square Roots in C: Overview and the Basic sqrt Function

 - 3 3.
-Applications: Various Use Cases for Square Root Calculations
+Applications: Various Use-Cases for Square Root Calculations

 - 6 6.
-Conclusion
+Summary

-1. How to Calculate Square Roots in C: Overview and the Basic sqrt
+1. How to Calculate Square Roots in C: Overview and the Basic sqrt Function

-2. Basic Methods for Calculating Square Roots
+2. Basic Method for Calculating Square Roots

-Overview and Usage of the sqrt
+Overview and Usage of the sqrt Function

 #include <math.h>

-This function returns the square root of the argument x
+double sqrt(double x);This function returns the square root of the argument x that is passed in.

 Basic Usage Example